hyperledger/anoncreds-spec/spec/anoncreds_glossary.md

 ~ A SCHEMA object is a template defining the set of attributes (also known as names, claims) in an AnonCreds verifiable credential.
 A SCHEMA must be accessible to all verifiable credential participants, issuers, holders and verifiers.

+::: todo
-::: todo finalize glossary entries finalize
+Finalize glossary entries

+**Question**: Should the items that are AnonCreds data models be included in this?
 :::